vimalchetu/java-sdk/README.md

      /**
 	 * This method sets the values for the ReturnById XML.
-	 * @return - of the type ReturnById
+	 * @return- Returns the ReturnById instance.
 	 */

-            ReturnById getReturnByIdTransactionInstance(){
+         ReturnById getReturnByIdTransactionInstance()
+            {

 	   ReturnById returnByIdTransaction = new ReturnById();

             /* Setting the values for ReturnById request XML */

 	   returnByIdTransaction.setType(VelocityEnums.ReturnById);